Mykol71/ostools-1.17/README.md

 + updateos subgroup work.
 ? rear integration.
 + keep hidden copies of scripts in /tmp.
-- add os ver to downloaded cached scripts. to allow for dup names for different os versions.
++ add os ver to downloaded cached scripts. to allow for dup names for different os versions.
 - no longer need RTI-osupgrade.ks file.
+- no longer need non-silent versions of .ks files.
 -

 Key -
 -----